simphotonics/merging_builder/README.md

 Source code generation has become an integral software development tool when building and maintaining a large number of data models, data access object, widgets, etc.

-The library [merging_builder] provides a Dart builder that reads **several input files** and writes the merged output to **one output file**.
-[MergingBuilder] is a parameterized class that supports passing data of arbitrary type from the generator function that is called for each annotated class to a generator function that creates the *merged output*.
+The library [merging_builder] provides a Dart builder that reads **several input files** and writes merged output to **one output file**.
+[MergingBuilder] is a parameterized class that supports passing a data-stream of arbitrary type from the generator method that is called for each annotated class (encountered while reading the input files) to the generator method that creates the *merged output*.

 The builder has support for specifying a header and footer to be placed at the top and bottom of the output file.

 ## Usage

 Following the guidelines of [source_gen], it is common practice to separate *builders* and *generators* from the code using those builders.
-The classes provided by [merging_builder] are typically used in a package that defines builders and generators.

-In the [example] provided with this [merging_builder], the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
+In the [example] provided, the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
 To set up a build system the following steps are required:

 1. Include [merging_builder] and [build] as *dependencies* in the file `pubspec.yaml` of the package **defining** the builder.
-(In the example show here, the generator also requires the packages [analyzer] and [source_gen].)
+(In the [example] mentioned here, the generator also requires the packages [analyzer] and [source_gen].)

-2. In the package **defining** the builder, create a custom generator that extends [MergingGenerator].
+2. In the package **defining** the custom builder, create a custom generator that extends [MergingGenerator].
 Users will have to implement the methods `generateItemForAnnotatedElement` and `mergedContent`.
 In the example shown below `generateItemForAnnotatedElement` reads a list of strings while `mergedContent` merges the data and generates output that is written to [researchers.dart].
    <details> <summary> Show details. </summary>

     ```Dart